Lindsey Graham: Iran

-On November 6, 2010, Graham called for a preemptive military strike to weaken the Iranian regime.
+On November 6, 2010, Graham called for a preemptive military strike to weaken the government of Iran.
 In 2011, he supported a continuing U.S. military presence in Iraq, saying, "If we're not smart enough to work with the Iraqis to have 10,000 to 15,000 American troops in Iraq in 2012, Iraq could go to hell."

 On an episode of Fox and Friends, Graham joked that it would be "terrible" if a DNA test showed he had Iranian ancestry.
-Co-host Brian Kilmeade responded, "Well, they have great people, just bad leaders," which Graham confirmed.
+Co-host Brian Kilmeade responded, "Well, they have great people, just bad leaders," and Graham agreed.
 The president of the National Iranian American Council and a number of high-profile Iranian-Americans criticized Graham's comments.
+Graham has never apologized for his comments.

 During the Gaza war, Graham called for the U.S. to threaten Iran's oil infrastructure if the conflict escalated.
-In a CNN interview, he called for the U.S. and Israel to bomb Iran even if it wasn't involved in Hamas's attack on Israel.
-He also said that the U.S. would win a war with Iran if it broke out.
+In a CNN interview, he called for the U.S. and Israel to bomb Iran even if it was not involved in Hamas's attack on Israel.
+He also said the U.S. would win a war with Iran if it broke out.

+In January 2026, during the 2025–2026 Iranian protests, Graham expressed support and wore a "Make Iran Great Again" hat.
+The same month, he compared Iran's Supreme Leader, Ayatollah Ali Khamenei, to Adolf Hitler, and urged Trump to kill him.
+He supported the 2026 Iran war, claiming that he would support Israel "until my dying day" and that he would convince South Carolinians to send their children to the Middle East for war against Iran.
+Because of NATO's refusal to support the United States and Israel against Iran, Graham said he was disgruntled about the alliance and that he would "never look at Europe the same".

+After the 2026 Iran war ceasefire was extended, Graham praised the decision to leave the naval blockade in place, saying it would put pressure on the Iranian government.
+He also set out strict conditions for any potential agreement with Iran.

 Russia

-Ukrainian president Petro Poroshenko presents the Order of Prince Yaroslav the Wise to Graham, December 30, 2016.

-In December 2010, Graham was one of 26 senators to vote against the ratification of New Start, a nuclear arms reduction treaty between the U.S. and the Russian Federation obliging both countries to have no more than 1,550 strategic warheads or 700 launchers deployed during the next seven years along with providing a continuation of on-site inspections that halted when START I expired the previous year.
+In December 2010, Graham was one of 26 senators to vote against the ratification of New START, a nuclear arms reduction treaty between the U.S. and the Russian Federation obliging both countries to have no more than 1,550 strategic warheads or 700 launchers deployed during the next seven years along with providing a continuation of on-site inspections that halted when START I expired the previous year.
 It was the first arms treaty with Russia in eight years.

-In August 2011, Graham co-sponsored a resolution that contended that "Russia's invasion of Georgian land in 2008 was an act of aggression, not only to Georgia but to all new democracies."
+In August 2011, Graham co-sponsored a resolution supporting Georgia, writing in a statement, "Russia's invasion of Georgian land in 2008 was an act of aggression, not only to Georgia but to all new democracies."

 On July 16, 2013, Graham suggested the United States should consider boycotting the 2014 Winter Olympics in Sochi, Russia, because of "what the Russian government is doing throughout the world".